Jezercë

+Etymology

+The toponym Jezerca derives from the Slavic word jezero 'lake', in reference to the cirque lakes in the lower part of the Buni i Jezercës on the northern side of the mountain.
+During communist rule, it was given the name Maja e Rinisë (lit.
+'Mountain of Youth'), which never stuck.

+Geology

-Maja Jezercë is situated within the Accursed Mountains range, which is noted for several small glaciers - among the southernmost glacial masses in Europe after Snezhnika glacier (latitude of 41°46′09″ N) and Banski Suhodol Glacier in Pirin mountain in Bulgaria.
-Apart from certain areas north of the peak, the limestone mountain massif is part of the National Parks of Theth and Valbonë Valley.
+Jezercë is situated within the Accursed Mountains range, which is noted for several small glaciers - among the southernmost glacial masses in Europe after Snezhnika glacier (latitude of 41°46′09″ N) and Banski Suhodol Glacier in Pirin mountain in Bulgaria.
+Apart from certain areas north of the peak, the limestone mountain massif is part of the Alps of Albania National Park.
 It can be climbed from the north; most climbers come from Gusinje in Montenegro as well as from Theth.